PaulRouanet/ros2_control_bolt/README.md

 ## Introduction

-`ros2_control_bolt` is a repository that enables controlling and simulating the Bolt robot.
+`ros2_control_bolt` is a repository that enables controlling and simulating the Bolt robot through the [ros2_control](https://control.ros.org) infrastructure.
+It allows to have bolt displayed through rviz, provides the access to the [ros2_controllers](https://github.com/ros-controls/ros2_controllers).
+The most notorious is `joint_state_broadcaster` which provides the topic `/joint_states` for free.
+It is then possible the node `robot_state_publisher` to have the TF-2 tree of the Bolt robot and to display it on rviz.

+We provide also a gazebo plugin in order to simulate the robot in the famous Gazebo simulator.

+## Install

+The install procedure is described in details [here](doc/Start.md).

 ## Repository Organization

-`doc` - a set of tutorials to start, calibrate and launch Bolt.
+[doc](doc) - a set of tutorials to start, calibrate and launch Bolt.

-`gazebo_ros2_control_bolt` - a ROS2 package that allows to simulate Bolt robot on Gazebo and apply position, velocity, effort and gains commands to it.
+[gazebo_ros2_control_bolt](gazebo_ros2_control_bolt) - a ROS2 package that allows to simulate Bolt robot on Gazebo and apply position, velocity, effort and gains commands to it.

-`position_velocity_effort_gain_controller` - a ROS2 package in which is implemented a simple controller that enables to send position, velocity, effort and gain commands to the robot, with the specific hardware interface.
+[position_velocity_effort_gain_controller](position_velocity_effort_gain_controller) - a ROS2 package in which is implemented a simple controller that enables to send position, velocity, effort and gain commands to the robot, with the specific hardware interface.

-`ros2_control_bolt_bringup` - contains files that enable to launch Bolt within its GUIs, and with it hardware interfaces and controllers.
+[ros2_control_bolt_bringup](ros2_control_bolt_bringup) - contains files that enable to launch Bolt within its GUIs, and with it hardware interfaces and controllers.

-`ros2_description_bolt` - contains files necessary to describe, create and visualize Bolt with Rviz and Gazebo.
+[ros2_description_bolt](ros2_description_bolt) - contains files necessary to describe, create and visualize Bolt with Rviz and Gazebo.
 It stores URDF-description files, rviz configurations and meshes for the demo robots.

-`ros2_hardware_interface_bolt` - a ROS2 package in which a hardware interface for Bolt is implemented.
+[ros2_hardware_interface_bolt](ros2_hardware_interface_bolt) - a ROS2 package in which a hardware interface for Bolt is implemented.

-## Quick Hints

-These are some quick hints, especially for those coming from a ROS1 control background:

-* There are now three categories of hardware components: *Sensor*, *Actuator*, and *System*.
-  *Sensor* is for individual sensors; *Actuator* is for individual actuators; *System* is for any combination of multiple sensors/actuators.
-  You could think of a Sensor as read-only.
-  All components are used as plugins and therefore exported using `PLUGINLIB_EXPORT_CLASS` macro.
-* *ros(1)_control* only allowed three hardware interface types: position, velocity, and effort.
-  *ros2_control* allows you to create any interface type by defining a custom string.
-For example, you might define a `position_in_degrees` or a `temperature` interface.
-  The most common (position, velocity, acceleration, effort) are already defined as constants in hardware_interface/types/hardware_interface_type_values.hpp.
-* Joint names in <ros2_control> tags in the URDF must be compatible with the controller's configuration.
-* In ros2_control, all parameters for the driver are specified in the URDF.